-(c) Tentative recommendation
+(c) Recommendation

-- 3. A person or entity with decision-making authority of a managerial nature over the operation of an artificial intelligence system and thereby is in a position to exert some degree of control over the risk associated with its operation should be treated as an operator for the purpose of civil liability. - 4.
+- 3. (1) An individual or corporate entity with decision-making authority of a managerial nature over the operation of an artificial intelligence system and who thereby is in a position to exert some degree of control over the risk associated with its operation should be treated as an operator for the purpose of civil liability. - (2) A person or corporate entity described in paragraph (1) does not cease to be an operator merely because the operation of the artificial intelligence system in question is overseen or controlled by another artificial intelligence system. - 4.
 The liability of operators and other persons who provide services in connection with the operation of an artificial intelligence system should be based on general principles of the law of negligence, subject to the recommendations made below.

-E. Exclusion and Limitation of Liability for Artificial Intelligence arise from its use will typically be allocated by agreement.
+E. Exclusion and Limitation of Liability for Artificial Intelligence

+When digital technology is transferred or a licence is granted for its use, the risk of liability for damage caused by flaws in the technology itself or for damage that may arise from its use will typically be allocated by agreement.
 This usually means that the grantor of the rights will shift the risk to the party acquiring the rights by means of terms ("exclusion clauses") that prevent the other party from suing the grantor to recover the amount of a loss the other party may incur or the amount of a liability to a third party that is somehow related to the technology in question.
 Alternatively, liability between the parties may be limited by agreement to a fixed maximum.